mareyna356/javascript-mock-bank-frontend/README.md

 - ***User.png*** - by [Pete Linforth](https://pixabay.com/users/thedigitalartist-202249/) from [Pixabay](https://pixabay.com/illustrations/icon-user-male-avatar-business-5359553/).

 ## In retrospect
 Now that I have much more experience with JavaScript and UI design, re-visiting this old assignment allowed me to see how much my coding habits and skills have changed; if I were to remake this UI, there certainly is plenty of stuff I would do differently.
-For example,

-Some other changes I'd do are:
+A few examples:
 - In the **Login** section, instead of having a "**LOGIN**" button and a "**LOGOUT**" button, I can have just one button that serves both purposes: have it be a **LOGIN** button when a valid token is not stored, and have it be a **LOGOUT** button when a valid token is stored.
--
+- When trying to register a new account holder or a new account, disable the "**AGREGAR**" button as long as the required fields aren't filled in correctly.
+Also highlight in red the required fields that aren't filled in correctly and show with small texts below them what the problem is.
+I'd also do something similar when modifying an already registered account holder.
+- Make the balance always appear as a number with two decimal places even when it's a whole number (for example, make 106 appear as 106.00).
+- Make a separate config-like file with constants that can be used throughout the entire program.
+For example, instead of hard-coding the url of the back-end into every single HTTP request, save the base url and the different routes into constants in a config-like file that can be imported and used in any places I need to use them.